Excited states from local effective Hamiltonians of matrix product states and their entanglement spectrum transition: Conformal field theory formulation

-We remark that the above CFT derivation implicitly assumes that the conformal boundary conditions at the entanglement cuts are the same for the ground state and for the excited states associated with CFT primary fields.
-Under this assumption, the reduced density operator $\rho_a^A$ of an excited state $a$ is supported on the same Hilbert space as the ground-state reduced density operator $\rho_0^A$.
+Equations~\eqref{eqn:M-CFT-expression} and \eqref{eqn:F-expression} are the central results of this section.
+The matrix element $ (M_{a})_{\alpha\beta}$ consists of a decaying factor $e^{-\frac{\pi^2}{W}(h_\alpha + h_\beta -\frac{c}{12})}$ along with a factor $f^{a}_{\alpha\beta}(r)$ which includes a correlator in BCFT.
+We remark that the above CFT derivation implicitly assumes that the conformal boundary conditions at the entanglement cuts are identical for the ground state and for the excited states associated with CFT primary fields.
+This is not known a priori and is therefore adopted as an assumption in our derivation.
+Under this assumption, the reduced density operator $\rho_a^A$ of a primary excited state $a$ is supported on the same Hilbert space as the ground-state reduced density operator $\rho_0^A$.
+This assumption is further supported by our numerical results for the critical Ising and three-state clock chains presented in Sec.~\ref{sec:transition}.